Kim Greer – Head of School

 “Harmony Montessori is an amazing community, which honors and respects everyone whether you are a child or an adult.
 Once you become a part of this wonderful community you remain a Harmony family member forever!” -Kim

 Heaven Hartford joined Harmony in 2003.
-She has assisted Jude (our founder), as well as Henry Pittock (a former teacher) before she joined Kristin in the River Room in 2005.
-Beginning in 2013, Heaven will be switching roles in Harmony’s community and assisting Kim (the head of school) in the office.
-Heaven completed her undergraduate degree in English & Writing in June of 2012 from Portland State University.
-This is the final year of her Master’s Degree in Creative Nonfiction Writing from Pacific University.
+She was a former assistant in the Waterfall and River rooms before becoming the Office Administrator in 2013.
+Heaven completed her undergraduate degree in English & Writing in June of 2012 from Portland State University and received her Master’s Degree in Creative Nonfiction Writing from Pacific University in 2015.
 Heaven enjoys gardening and crafts with her two children, Ophelia and Arlo, who are both Harmony Alumni.

 Alicia Ginardi began as a guide in the Waterfall room in 2009 and became our Enrollment Coordinator in 2014 after the birth of her son, Jackson.
 She loves being in an environment that is nurturing and where children can make their own discoveries and pursue their individual interests each day.
 Alicia has over 15 years experience working in a Montessori school in various capacities including five years as Head of School at Children’s House of Durango Montessori in Durango, Colorado.
-Alicia studied Biology with an emphasis on pre-medicine at Fort Lewis College in Durango Co.
+Alicia studied Biology with an emphasis on pre-medicine at Fort Lewis College in Durango, CO.
 She completed her A.M.S.
-Montessori Teacher’s training in 2008 and completed 24 course credits in Early Childhood Development to receive her Directors Certification.
-Alicia enjoys spending time with her husband, Craig, their son Jackson and dog Ava.
+Montessori Teacher’s training in 2008.
+Alicia enjoys spending time with her husband, Craig, their son Jackson and dog, Ava.
 Her interests include hiking, biking, reading, cooking and sewing.
 Alicia has also worked on creating floats for the Pasadena Rose Parade and the Portland Grand Floral Parade for over 20 years.

 “I love being a part of this community of families, teachers and staff all dedicated to creating an environment for children that instills a life-long love of learning.” -Alicia